Mountain Gorilla Trekking involves a group of tourist trying to find a given gorilla family under guide.

 - Day pack

 - Light weight rain jacket

-How safe trekking is.
+How safe Mountain Gorilla Trekking is.

 Gorilla trekking is very safe since most of the gorilla families that are tracked have been habituated.
 However tourist are advised to be gentle since these are gentle creatures and not to flash there cameras or else they might charge.
 Insect repellants should be part you’re your track pack to repel all insects like mosquitos away from them to avoid falling sick.